 By Eric Klapper

-Eric Klapper is the chief operating officer at Tapestry Charter School, a public school in Buffalo.
+Eric Klapper is the executive director of Tapestry Charter School in Buffalo.